Stiofain-MacMathuna/scriobh/README.md

 ## Testing

 Backend tests are written using Pytest and designed to validate core API functionality.
-While the test suite runs locally, containerized execution may require additional configuration depending on the environment.
+To run them locally, a PostgreSQL database must be available—either via Docker or a manual setup.
+For convenience, the test environment is preconfigured to use .env.test.

 ## Project Structure